scionproto/scion/doc/ControlPlanePKI.md

 - __RevokedIssuerCerts__: Dictionary from issuer certificate identifiers formatted as `{{ia}}-{{version}}` to revocation notes.
 - __Validity__:
-    - __NotBefore__:  64-bit Timestamp as seconds since Unix epoch indicating the start of the validity.
+    - __NotBefore__: 64-bit unsigned integer.
+Timestamp in seconds since Unix epoch indicating the start of the validity.
-    - __NotAfter__:  64-bit Timestamp as seconds since Unix epoch indicating the end of the validity.
+    - __NotAfter__: 64-bit unsigned integer.
+Timestamp in seconds since Unix epoch indicating the end of the validity.
-- __EarliestRelease__:  64-bit Timestamp as seconds since Unix epoch indicating the earliest time the next CCRL will be released.
+- __EarliestRelease__: 64-bit unsigned integer.Timestamp in seconds since Unix epoch indicating the
+  earliest time the next CCRL will be released.

 The CCRL is singed with the AS certificate of the issuer.
 This also means, before an CCRL issuer revokes its own certificate, it should acquire a new version first.